jinjiayun57/nonprob-survey-inference/README.md

 Under non-ignorable selection, these methods may reduce bias but do not fully remove it.

 **Round 2** (`03_reference_sample_integration.R`) replaced full-population auxiliary information with a probability sample as reference.
-The broad pattern is consistent with Round 1: adjustment works when selection is ignorable and auxiliary variables are strong, and fails under non-ignorable selection or weak auxiliary information.
+The broad pattern is consistent with Round 1: adjustment works best when selection is ignorable and auxiliary variables are strong, partially reduces bias when strong auxiliary variables absorb some non-ignorable selection, and performs poorly when auxiliary variables are weak.
 In the `strong_ignorable` scenario, adjusted bias dropped from 1.73 to 0.33–0.40 in Round 2, compared to 0.07 in Round 1 — the gap reflects sampling variability in the reference sample replacing exact population totals.
 In the `weak_ignorable` scenario, adjustment performed slightly worse than the naive estimate in a single run, suggesting that adjustment is not automatically beneficial when auxiliary variables are weakly related to the outcome.

-Both rounds confirm the core logic of the project: the success of adjustment depends jointly on the selection mechanism and the quality of auxiliary information.
+Both rounds confirm the core logic of the project: the success of adjustment depends jointly on the selection mechanism, the quality of auxiliary information, and the reference information available for adjustment.

 ## Planned Next Steps